 a chair made from quality fabric:

-It can get hot in a busy office on a summer’s day so breathable fabric will help prevent the chair from becoming too uncomfortable while strong cushion to support the user is also necessary.
+It can get hot in a busy office on a summer’s day so breathable fabric will help prevent the chair from becoming too uncomfortable while a strong cushion to support the user is also necessary.

 alternatives & extras: